NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/tasks-and-scripts.md

 2. If the workflow you are automating requires some parameters, consider creating a Hardhat task.

-3. If you feel Hardhat's parameter handling is falling short of your needs, you should write a script.
-Just import the Hardhat runtime environment explicitly, [run it as a standalone Node.js script](../advanced/scripts#standalone-scripts:-using-hardhat-as-a-library), and use your own argument parsing logic.
+3. If you need to access the Hardhat Runtime Environment from another tool which has its own CLI, like [`jest`](https://jestjs.io/) or [`ndb`](https://www.npmjs.com/package/ndb), you should write a script.
+Make sure to import the Hardhat runtime environment explicitly, so it can be [run with that tool instead of Hardhat's CLI](../advanced/scripts#standalone-scripts:-using-hardhat-as-a-library).

-4. If you need to access the Hardhat Runtime Environment from another tool which has its own CLI, like [`jest`](https://jestjs.io/) or [`ndb`](https://www.npmjs.com/package/ndb), you should write a script, importing the Hardhat runtime environment explicitly, and [running it as a standalone Node.js script](../advanced/scripts#standalone-scripts:-using-hardhat-as-a-library).
+4. If you feel Hardhat's parameter handling is falling short of your needs, you should write a script.
+Just import the Hardhat runtime environment explicitly, use your own argument parsing logic (e.g. using [`yargs`](https://yargs.js.org/)), and [run it as a standalone Node.js script](../advanced/scripts#standalone-scripts:-using-hardhat-as-a-library).